Shagun64/Aura/README.md

 # PortFolio_Website
-Complete Portfolio Website with Bootstrap - HTML/CSS In this project, we are going to learn and build how to create a complete portfolio website with bootstrap using HTML and CSS.
-We will understand everything from scratch.
+Complete Portfolio Website with Bootstrap - HTML/CSS in which you can check different type of portfolio
 ## To execute this project just open index.html file in the browser.